nvsmith/webdev-resources/README.md

 ## About The Project

-This is a documentation repository for my tech notes, templates, and other resources that I've accumulated and developed over the years as a web developer.
-It's like a one-stop-shop for all the tools and examples that I find myself continually reaching for when I'm building or troubleshooting a project.
+This is a documentation repository for my tech notes, templates, reusable component code, and other resources that I've accumulated and developed over the years.
+These are the tools, resources, and examples that I find myself continually reaching for when I'm building a project.

 <br>